upsun/meta/backend/doc/CORS_CONFIG.md

 ## Overview

-The Trust-API uses CORS (Cross-Origin Resource Sharing) to control which domains can access the API.
+The Trust-Registry uses CORS (Cross-Origin Resource Sharing) to control which domains can access the API.

 ## 🔧 Configuration